ConstantRobotics-Ltd/VTracker/README.md

 | --------- | ------------------------------------------------------------ |
 | frame     | Video frame for processing.
 Video tracker processes only RAW pixel formats (BGR24, RGB24, GRAY, YUYV24, YUYV, UYVY, NV12, NV21, YV12, YU12, see **Frame** class description). |

 **Returns:** TRUE is the video frame was processed FALSE if not.
-If video tracker not in tracking mode (see **VTrackerParam** enum description) the method should return TRUE.
+If video tracker not in tracking mode the method should return TRUE.